Buying real estate in Ghana?

 Is long-term rental demand growing in Ghana in 2026?

-As of early 2026, long-term rental demand in Ghana is growing steadily, driven by ongoing urbanization, a persistent housing deficit of around 1.8 million units, and the reality that most Ghanaians cannot afford to buy, making renting the only viable option.
+As of early 2026, long-term rental demand in Ghana is growing steadily, driven by urbanization (Ghana's urban population grows by roughly 3% per year), a persistent housing deficit of about 1.8 million units, and rising housing-related costs that keep the rental market tight in Greater Accra.

 You might want to check our latest analysis about rental yields in Ghana.

-Sources and methodology: we drew on urbanization data from the World Bank, housing deficit estimates from CAHF, and rental listing activity on MeQasa.
-We also consulted our own rental market observations.
-This combination captures both structural drivers and current market activity.
+Sources and methodology: we anchored rental demand trends on urbanization data from the World Bank, housing deficit estimates from CAHF, and the housing component of the GSS Consumer Price Index.
+We supplemented with our own rental market tracking and tenant demographic analysis.

 Is short-term rental demand growing in Ghana in 2026?